Al-Shymaa Kway-Geer

 Al-Shymaa Kway-Geer (born 1960) is a member of the parliamentary body, the National Assembly, of Tanzania.
 She is one of 48 women appointed to the Assembly by President Jakaya Kikwete.
 She was appointed in 2008.

+Biography

 Kway-Geer was born in Tanga, Tanzania.

 A former airline clerk, Kway-Geer, who has albinism, is charged with improving the treatment of such people in Tanzania, where many believe the condition to be a curse or source of magical power.
 Persecution of people with albinism is common in the region, including murder, mutilation and the harvesting of body parts.